 5. Does re-roofing require council approval?

 In most cases, roof replacement does not require council approval unless significant structural changes are made.
-However, it’s best to check with your local council to determine and confirm any permit requirements.
+However, it’s best to check with your local council to determine any permit requirements.